vim-utils/vim-husk/README.md

 You can read more about this idea in vim's docs
 [:h tcsh-style](http://vimdoc.sourceforge.net/htmldoc/cmdline.html#tcsh-style).

-Plugin killer feature are `M-f` and `M-b` CLI mappings that move one "word" right or left (notice the lowercase "word").
+Plugin killer feature are convenient `M-f` and `M-b` CLI mappings that move one "word" right or left (notice the lowercase "word").

 This is an enhancement from vanilla vim that enables only "WORD" (uppercase) left or right with<br/>